RonnieSan/remix-ui/README.md

 # Remix UI
-A set of UI components for VueJS
+A set of UI components for VueJS.